DWDB-TV: Analog Resurgence through GMA News TV and Digital Transition Hurdles (2019–2021)

 On April 24, 2019, ZOE Broadcasting Network and GMA/Citynet formally announced the impending conclusion of their 14-year blocktime agreement, effective end of May 2019.
 This decision marked the end of GMA News TV's long-standing lease on VHF Channel 11.

 While initial reports suggested ZOE Broadcasting Network would subsequently simulcast its sister station, Light TV 33, ZOE offered no official statement on its immediate future plans.
 However, ZOE Broadcasting Network would later reactivate Channel 11 on June 22, 2020, following a landmark deal with former rival ABS-CBN, leading to the launch of A2Z Channel 11 on October 10, 2020.

 In anticipation of GMA News TV's departure from Channel 11, GMA Network swiftly planned to re-utilize DWDB-TV's UHF Channel 27.
 The intention was to cease the existing digital test broadcast on Channel 27 by May 27, 2019, and subsequently re-purpose the frequency to broadcast GMA News TV in analog by June 3, 2019, marking the station's return to analog television after 17 years of inactivity.
 This strategic move aimed to ensure continuity for GMA News TV's viewership.

 However, GMA Network needed to allocate time for digital television viewers to re-scan their digital set-top boxes in order to continue accessing its channels under a new frequency assignment.
 As a result, the network postponed its official relaunch from June 3 to June 4.

 The station successfully resumed analog broadcasting at 6:00 a.m.
-(PHT) on June 4, following a series of test transmissions conducted during the off-air hours of its digital signal in the days leading up to the relaunch.
+(PHT) on June 4, following a series of test transmissions conducted during off-air hours of its digital signal in the days leading up to the relaunch.
 With this return, the station also became the originating outlet of GMA News TV in Manila, serving as the primary feed station for its nationwide broadcast, alongside regional counterparts such as those in Cebu and Davao.

 Meanwhile, the former channel missed the scheduled shut-off, leading to a temporary broadcast conflict between the two channels on that day.
 To mitigate the issue, the former channel gradually reduced its signal strength until it officially signed off on June 5, 2019.